Logius-standaarden/fsc-core/draft-fsc-core-00.md

 When filtering by `GRANT_TYPE_PEER_REGISTRATION` or `GRANT_TYPE_SERVICE_REGISTRATION` the Remote Procedure Call `ListContracts` **MUST** return all contracts containing that Grant type.

+-> TODO: proposal: limit contracts to only contain a single type of grant.
+Otherwise you could retrieve contracts with a peer_registration grant and retrieve service_connections grants with it.

 The Remote Procedure Call `ListContracts` **MUST** be implemented with the following interface and messages:

 ```